- MSW Advanced Standing Program Priority Deadline: September 30, Final Deadline: November 1

 However, applicants with lower GPAs may still be considered for admission and should consult with the MSW Admissions Coordinator, Lena Al-Rayess, at Lena.Al-Rayess@utah.edu prior to applying.
 Please note that the University of Utah’s Graduate Admissions Committee is unlikely to approve admission for an applicant with a cumulative GPA under 2.8.

 Admitted students must complete the following prerequisite classes before beginning the MSW Program:

-- Research or Statistics – must be a social and behavioral sciences class
+- Research Methods – must be a social and behavioral sciences class

 International students should review the University of Utah International Graduate Admissions Office requirements for information regarding English language proficiency, financial documentation, and other pertinent information needed.
 Please note that the University of Utah does not accept 3-year Bachelor degrees from all countries.
 Please contact International Admissions for details on acceptable international degrees.
 The University of Utah requires a minimum TOEFL score of 80 IBT or 550 PBT or a minimum IELTS score of 6.50.
 The College of Social Work, due to the intensive need for excellent communication skills, requires a minimum score of 100 IBT or 600 PBT, or an IELTS score of 7.0 to 7.5.